conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ### Aliases

 You've probably got your own favourite aliases for git commands.
 Git supports aliases in your `.gitconfig` file, but this isn't as good as regular bash aliases, as you still have to type `git` at the start of each command.
-Here are all my aliases, stick 'em in your `.bash_profile`:
+Here are my aliases, if you like 'em stick 'em in your `.bash_profile`:

     alias ll='ls -la'
     alias gs='git status'